liberkee/fetch-latest-release/README.md

 - `author_html_url`: The HTTP URL for this release's author
 - `author_type`: ''
 - `author_site_admin`: Whether or not this user is a site administrator.
+- `sha`: The sha hash of the release

 ## Usage